 ○ Experience & Research Based

-We write for people who are trying to improve their digital marketing.
-Sometimes this means helping them overcome tough situations like an unexpected drop in organic traffic.
+We write for people who are trying to grow their businesses online.
+Sometimes, this means helping them overcome tough situations like a sudden drop in organic traffic.
 If this sounds like you, this post should help you explore why and what to do.
 If not, bookmark this page in case you need it one day.
 Hopefully, this won’t happen to your site.

 If you’re seeing a sudden drop in organic traffic, hopefully, it’s just a tracking issue or a recent change on your website that can be easily rectified.
-But it’s totally understandable to panic, so we’ve compiled this blog post providing a checklist to identify the possible causes behind your organic traffic decline and the steps you should take to tackle them.
+But it’s totally understandable to panic, so we’ve compiled this blog post providing a checklist to identify the possible causes behind why your organic traffic is decreasing and the steps you should take to tackle them.

 Has your organic traffic actually dropped?

 Before doing anything, the first thing to do is to determine if your organic traffic has actually dropped.
 It’s essential to distinguish between normal fluctuations and potential issues that require attention.